EXRNchain (EXRN) Price Reaches $0.0000 on Major Exchanges

-EXRNchain (CURRENCY:EXRN) traded down 8.3% against the dollar during the 1-day period ending at 9:00 AM E.T. on July 21st.
-One EXRNchain coin can currently be purchased for approximately $0.0000 or 0.00000000 BTC on major exchanges.
-EXRNchain has a market capitalization of $2.46 million and approximately $65,729.00 worth of EXRNchain was traded on exchanges in the last 24 hours.
-Over the last seven days, EXRNchain has traded down 31.7% against the dollar.
+EXRNchain (CURRENCY:EXRN) traded up 27.6% against the U.S. dollar during the twenty-four hour period ending at 15:00 PM Eastern on July 24th.
+EXRNchain has a market capitalization of $3.39 million and approximately $47,079.00 worth of EXRNchain was traded on exchanges in the last 24 hours.
+In the last week, EXRNchain has traded up 21.3% against the U.S. dollar.
+One EXRNchain coin can currently be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.